otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/lecture-notes/01-introduction-to-chess.md

 `private bool isCoroutineExecuting = false` is a flag we will use in a **coroutine** below - this is purely to add a **delay** to the game so we can watch the moves play out... otherwise it would go too fast and we wouldn't be able to tell what was happening.

+In the `Awake` method we set the `instance` to this (the **singleton**) - we'll see this pattern a few times in the code, so we won't look at it each time - it always does the same thing.

 ```csharp
 private void Awake()
 {